BAWES/twb-directory-app/README.md

             contactNumbers: {
                 $num: "2539232223"
             },
+            categories: {
+                //lookup for which categories this vendor is listed in (for update and delete)
+                $category: {
+                    categoryTitleEn: "Food and Bev",
+                    categoryTitleAr: "Food and Bev",
+                },
+            }
         },
     },
     // Need to be able to find all vendors within a category / all vendors within a subcategory.